gerasoa/MyRecipeBook/README.md

 Many people struggle to find reliable and practical recipes that actually work.
 Additionally, they often do not know where to seek help for culinary questions.
 Due to a lack of cooking knowledge and skills, many individuals rely on processed and ultra-processed foods, leading to an imbalanced diet full of preservatives and harmful ingredients.

-MyRecipe aims to bridge this gap by offering a structured and interactive platform where users can:
+Simple Spoon aims to bridge this gap by offering a structured and interactive platform where users can:

 Access tested and verified recipes
-Engage with a community of home cooks and professional chefs Improve their culinary skills with step-by-step guidance Reduce reliance on processed foods by promoting homemade meals By making reliable recipes and expert advice easily accessible, MyRecipe helps users build confidence in the kitchen and make healthier food choices.
+Engage with a community of home cooks and professional chefs Improve their culinary skills with step-by-step guidance Reduce reliance on processed foods by promoting homemade meals By making reliable recipes and expert advice easily accessible, Simple Spoon helps users build confidence in the kitchen and make healthier food choices.

 ## Purpose

-The purpose of MyRecipe is to create a collaborative and user-friendly platform where chefs and home cooks can share tested and trustworthy recipes while enabling others to engage, learn, and ask questions.
+The purpose of Simple Spoon is to create a collaborative and user-friendly platform where chefs and home cooks can share tested and trustworthy recipes while enabling others to engage, learn, and ask questions.

 The platform aims to: